HeyoAyMayo/DirectionalMovement/README.md

 # DirectionalMovement
-A short unity script for movement in all directions
+A short unity script for movement in all directions with fixed points, can be used in a rhythm game maybe.